adeq123/Hotel-Management-System/README.md

  - Guest List, to see the default view with guests checked in,
  - Check in, to check in new geust to unoccupied room,
  - Check in to occupied room, to check in the guest to shared room,
- - Archived guest, to archived guest list and see/print/email the bill.
+ - Archived guest, to see archived guest list and see/print/email the bill.

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/guest.png)

 ### Rooms
 The Rooms menu is the next one in the upper menu.
-As default the free rooms list is available.
+As default, the free rooms list is available.
 You can choose to check in the guest to each of the rooms by clicking the link associated with that room in the last column.
 Then you will be transfered to the check in form with the room preselected.

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/rooms.png)